-Your content, your brand, products or services can be promoted by the influencer on their preferred channels, they can generate original content.
+The influencer can promote your content, brand, products, or services on their preferred channels, thus generating original content.
 However, you can send an email to your audience simultaneously too.

-As long as you have aligned your goals, content, audience, customer touch points – your own emails and your own social media campaigns could work in sync with the influencer’s messages.
-You might get great results from the widened reach, featured hashtags and much more!
+As long as you have aligned your goals, content, audience, and customer touch points – your own emails and your own social media campaigns could work in sync with the influencer’s messages.
+You might get great results from the widened reach, featured hashtags, and much more!

 Email Marketing and Influencers: Test it Out